-NCFRA underspends whilst within NCC totalled £692K (£722k less the £30k contingency mentioned above), of which, £500K was included within the Statutory Instrument.
-Due to maintaining strict financial controls in the three month period, together with some contract renegotiations in the areas of LGSS and Insurance, NCFRA managed to achieve further underspends, increasing the balance (after a £250K contribution to the Insurance Reserve) to £688K.
+NCFRA underspends whilst within NCC totalled £159K for the first 9 months of the financial year.
+Due to maintaining strict financial controls in the three month period, together with some contract renegotiations in the areas of LGSS and Insurance, NCFRA managed to achieve further underspends, increasing the balance (after a £250K contribution to the Insurance Reserve) of £500K.